sous-chefs/postgresql/README.md

 ## Recipes

-### default

-Install PostgreSQL client only.

-### client

-Installs the packages defined in the `node['postgresql']['client']['packages']` attribute.

-### server

-Install and configure PostgreSQL client and server:

-- install appropriate packages depends on OS
-- generates a strong default password (via `openssl`) for `postgres` or apply postgres password from attribute
-- manages the `postgresql.conf` file.
-- manages the `pg_hba.conf` file.
+_None_

+There is no recipes anymore.
+Please use cookbook's resources to install, config and manage your PostgreSQL server.

+## Usage

-By default, server_install resource install PostgreSQL 9.6 version.
-If you want to change any parameters, we recommend you to create your own cookbook and call needed resources with your own parameters.
+To install and configure your PostgreSQL instance you need to create your own cookbook and call needed resources with your own parameters.

 Example:
 cookbooks/my_postgresql/recipes/default.rb